-March 21, 2019: Esprit Holdings announced today that CEO Jose Manuel Martínez Gutiérrez will step down from his post, effective June 1, 2018.
+March 21, 2019: Esprit Holdings announced today that CEO Jose Manuel Martínez Gutiérrez will step down from his post, effective June 1.
 He will be succeeded by Anders Kristiansen, former CEO of New Look Retail Group.
-Former Esprit independent non-executive chairman Raymond Or Ching Fai will become the executive chairman and executive director of the firm on April 1 in order to play “a more active role” in the company’s plans for expansion in China.
+Former Esprit independent non-executive chairman Raymond Or Ching Fai will become the executive chairman and executive director on April 1 in order to play “a more active role” in the company’s plans for expansion in China.

 March 20, 2019: Erica Vilkauls has been named CEO of the British footwear and accessories brand L.K.
 Bennett.
 Vilkauls, formerly merchandise director of the company and most recently CEO of the high-street label East, will replace Darren Topp, who’d been in the role since September 2016.
 He will leave the company in April.